 "I have had a few customers saying they didn’t get their package even though USPS says delivered.
 I have one customer threatening chargeback.
 I have never won a chargeback appeal.
 Should I just refund them, or is it a scam?
 Has anyone ever won a chargeback??
 What was the chargeback fee??"

-They're doing their best to serve their clientele and secure some of the dividends of online selling.
+They're doing the very best to serve their clientele and secure some of the dividends of online selling.
 But scammers are muscling them around with false chargebacks or dispute threats.

 If you're currently facing that dilemma, this article is for you.
 We'll share some practical measures and steps to help you turn the table around and secure your sales.